Marijuana Questions: Teens Ask, Scientists Answer

 During this event, some the nation's top scientists answer drug-related questions from students across the country.

-Check out the questions about marijuana teens asked during 2019's Chat Day, along with the answers from scientists.
+Check out the questions the teens asked about marijuana during 2019's Chat Day, along with the answers from scientists.
 Mark your calendars for the next Chat Day: March 24, 2021!

 Question: My friend smokes marijuana everyday, how will that affect her?
 Is there any way I could help her stop?